mohitshrma/explainable-transaction-risk-audit-system/README.md

 ## Acknowledgements

-Built as part of my **IBM IIUG Flexible Placement** (Summer 2026), under the guidance of Liam and the IIUG team, in partnership with the University of Wolverhampton.
+Built as part of my **IBM IIUG Flexible Placement** (Summer 2026), under the guidance of Dr. Liam Naughton and the IIUG team, in partnership with the University of Wolverhampton.

 ## License